MGXlab/Viromics-Workshop-MGX/_episodes/43_blast.md

 head -4000 bin_03.fasta | tail -250

 # Note:
-# bins typically contains multiple contigs, so make sure that the part you copy
+# bins typically contains multiple contigs.
+If you want to blast multiple contigs,
-# doesn't extend into another contig.
-In that case it will contain a header line
-# (starts with ">") in the middle of your sequence, and Blast won't like that.
+# just make sure that they contain the header lines (starts with ">") in between.
+# You can select the results for each of the sequences on the blast results page.

 # Note:
-# If the sequence you blast is very long, blast might take too long to finish or
-# not finish at all.
+# Don't do this for many or very long sequences since we don't want to overload the blast server.
+# If you want to search a lot of sequences in this way (NOT recommended!) you would
+# use a command line blast version on your own server.
 ```
 ![Image]({{ page.root }}/fig/day4/blast.png)

 For "Database" (B) select `Nucleotide collection (nr/nt)` or `RefSeq Genome database`.
 For 'Programs selection' (C) choose `Megablast`.
+This is the least sensitive, but also the fastest of the different blast flavors.
 Click the blue "Blast" button and wait for the results.